-It is recommend that funding in the amount of \$2,500 be approved to be used in the "Lovely Fund" to provide medical care for bull breed type dogs taken into care by the Society.
+It is recommended that funding in the amount of \$2,000 be approved to cover the costs for the Education and Outreach Program and Services and to cover costs for the Volunteer Program and Services.
 Small Animal Rescue (SARS) takes in rodent type species of all sizes from the shelter.
-In 2008 SARS took in an approximate 14 animals for placement and in 2009 took in an approximate 52 small animals and in 2010, to date, have taken in an approximate 13 small animals from the shelter's care.
+In 2009 SARS took in an approximate 52 small animals and in 2010 took in approximately 31 small animals, to date in 2011 they have taken in an approximate 7 small animals from the shelter's care.
 Without these placements these animals would either linger in the shelter for adoption or would have to be euthanized since the shelter is not adequately set up to house and care for animals other than dogs.

-It is recommended that funding in the amount of \$3,625 be approved for the cost of spaying and neutering of 25 rabbits in their care and to fund the cost of a community outreach program.
+It is recommended that funding in the amount of \$7,400 be approved for the cost of spaying and neutering of 25 rabbits in their care, to fund the cost of a community outreach program and to assist in the renovations of the educational centre.